Happy Tree Friends: Premise

 Happy Tree Friends centers on the lives of anthropomorphic, multicolored woodland animals.
-It intentionally misleads first-time viewers into thinking it is a children's animated edutainment series, with the show's regular opening and closing sequences being in the form of the Little Golden Books, and all main characters (except Lumpy and Sniffles) sharing a Care Bears-esque design (pie-eyes, heart-shaped noses, mitten hands, and boot-shaped feet).
-Each episode starts peacefully with the characters living their lives normally, with activities ranging from childish to grown-up, but a sudden event unintentionally (sometimes intentionally) caused by another animal leads to many of the characters being subjected to very extreme and cruel graphic violence.
-Each character has suffered brutal pain, murder, or mutilation by the end of each episode, but always returns alive and well by the next.
+It intentionally misleads first-time viewers into thinking it is kids' animated edutainment series, with the show's regular opening and closing sequences being in the form of the Little Golden Books, and all main characters (except Lumpy and Sniffles) sharing a Care Bears-esque design (pie-eyes, heart-shaped noses, mitten hands, and boot-shaped feet).
+Each episode starts peacefully with the characters living their lives normally, with activities ranging from childish to grown-up, but a sudden event unintentionally (or sometimes intentionally) caused by another animal leads to many of the characters being subjected to extreme and graphic violence.
+Each character suffers brutal pain, murder, or mutilation by the end of each episode but always returns alive and well by the next.

 Episodes

-A total of 132 segments were released across ninety-three web episodes and the thirteen episodes (39 segments) of the television series.
+A total of 134 segments were released across ninety-five web episodes and the thirteen episodes (39 segments) of the television series.